abdelaal251/CandidateHub/README.md

 ## Total Time Spent

-- as per time tracking for each task and subtask during the development process
+- as per time tracking for each task and subtask during the development process, the total time spent to finish the assessment is 7 hours.
 	- Development (5 hrs).
 	- Documentations (1 hrs).
 	- Testing (1 hr).
-total time spent to finish the assessment is 7 hours.